 We have provided Maven dependency for JUnit 4.
 If you are not set up with the recommended IDE, you may need to add JUnit 4.

-Run your Junit tests, code, and repeat.
+Run your JUnit tests, code, and repeat.

 For questions on how to run JUnits, please see document in Workspace: “How to run JUnits”